Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What is the difference?

-An annulment, or nullity proceedings, is a legal process that ends a marriage by declaring it void.
+An annulment, or nullity proceeding, is a legal process that ends a marriage by declaring it void.
 An annulment may be granted if a marriage is deemed either to never be valid in the first place or defective in some way.
 This is why, if it can be established that the marriage was never legal to begin with, it is treated as though it didn’t happen.

 In contrast, an annulment can be applied for at any time after a wedding has taken place.
 This may be one of the reasons why it is viewed as a quicker option.